-Further, if the transformer serves a single Customer, the Customer shall install, own, and maintain all secondary cables and conduits from the transformer to the service entrance.
+Further, if the transformer serves a single customer, the Customer shall install, own, and maintain all secondary cables and conduits from the transformer to the service entrance.
 It is the Customer's responsibility to coordinate with BTU and provide the quantity and size of secondary conductors that will be installed (example: 500 MCM copper, four (4) conductors per phase) well in advance of construction.
 The maximum size secondary conductor which may be installed in a 3-phase transformer is 750 MCM.
+All customer owned secondary cables installed in a three phase padmounted transformer shall be copper.
 The maximum number of secondary conductors per phase allowable in a three-phase padmount transformer shall be as follows:

 Transformer Size Maximum # of Conductors per Phase Maximum # of Conduits

-150kVA to 500kVA 6 6
+150 to500kVA 6 6

 750kVA or larger 10 10

 The combined area of all secondary conduits (initial and future) shall not exceed 60% of the available secondary "window" area as shown on the applicable padmount transformer pad detail specification.
-For example, a transformer pad with a secondary window of 18"x24" has an area of 432 in2.
-A 6" schedule 40 PVC conduit with an OD of 6-5/8" has an area of approximately 34.5 in2.
-The maximum number of 6" PVC schedule 40 conduits allowed would be calculated as $(432 \times 0.6)/34.5$ or 7.5.
+For example, a transformer pad with a secondary window of 18"x24" has an area of 432 in.
+A 6" schedule 40 PVC conduit with an OD of 6-5/8" has an area of approximately 34.5 in.
+The maximum number of 6" PVC schedule 40 conduits allowed would be calculated as (432x0.6)/34.5 or 7.5.
 This equates to no more than 7 conduits.
 At no time will the secondary conduits or conductors exceed the limits shown in the table above nor will transformers be up-sized to merely allow for additional conduits or conductors.